GetEnvy/Envy/ReadMe.txt

 0. This sourcecode package contains files under several permissive licenses, read them.

-1. Code is GPL/AGPLv3, except where noted otherwise.
+1. Code is AGPLv3 ("Affero GPL"), except where noted otherwise.
 	- Any resulting build or reuse must be AGPL 3+ compliant, including section 7 "Additional Terms."
 	- As this is network server software affecting others, Affero REQUIRES PUBLIC AVAILABILITY OF MODIFIED CODE.
 	- Other original work not covered by a prior license is available as Persistent Public Domain license (PPD).